 Erin Brinker: Wonderful.
 So how do people find out more information about you, about the AANMC and about naturopathic medicine in general?

 Dr. JoAnn Yanez: Absolutely.
-We are all on the interweb, AANMC.org.
+We are all on the interweb, aanmc.org.
 We have Facebook, Twitter, Instagram handles.
 Come check us out.
-Next week we’re hosting a webinar with Dr. Casey Seenauth, of the Southwest College of Naturopathic Medicine’s Neil Riordan Regenerative Medicine Center, and he’s going to be hosting a webinar on integrative approaches to pain management.
+Next week we’re hosting a webinar with Dr. Casey Seenauth, of the Sonoran University of Health Science’s Neil Riordan Regenerative Medicine Center, and he’s going to be hosting a webinar on integrative approaches to pain management.
 I hope that if this is something that is interesting for folks, they can come and check it out and learn about the emerging field of regenerative medicine.

 Erin Brinker: Well Dr. Yanez, it’s always enlightening to have you on the show.
 Thank you so much for joining us today.